pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 A Validating Stub Resolver that is DELEG-aware has to use a Security-Aware Resolver that is DELEG-aware and, if it is behind a forwarder, that forwarder has to be security-aware and DELEG-aware as well.

+# Security Considerations

+TODO: Add more here

+## Preventing Over-work Attacks {#too-much-work}

+Resolvers MUST prevent situations where accidental misconfiguration of zones or malicious attacks cause them to perform too much work when resolving.
+This document describes two sets of actions that, if not controlled, could lead to over-work attacks:

+- Names with many subdomains can cause walking up the tree to populate SLIST ({{finding-best}}) to be burdensome.
+To prevent this, the resolver SHOULD NOT walk up more than %%TODO: come up with a number%% labels in order to contribute to SLIST.

+- Long chains of include-name actions ({{actions}}), and those with circular chains if include-name actions, can be burdensome.
+To prevent this, the resolver SHOULD NOT follow more than 3 include-name chains in an RRset when populating SLIST.

 # IANA Considerations

+## Changes to Existing Registries

 IANA is requested to allocate the DELEG RR in the Resource Record (RR) TYPEs registry, with the meaning of "enhanced delegation information" and referencing this document.